Frequently Asked Questions

 The third one is a very robust error-handling mechanism, based on transaction.
 If an exception is thrown during an update, or if your code violates any of the integrity constraints that are placed on your data model, the entire update is simply rolled back and discarded, and the state of your application is left untouched.

 Then there's support for reactive programming, which is still in its infancy.
-At the moment all the language provides is relational automata, which can be used to implement certain specific types of reactive software, but reactive programming itself is something much more general than that, and a lot more is coming in the future.
+At the moment all the language provides is reactive automata, which can be used to implement certain specific types of reactive software, but reactive programming itself is something much more general than that, and a lot more is coming in the future.

 The last major part of the language will be its network model/architecture, which hasn't been implemented yet.